Understand how to support your business and workforce through this global health emergency

 Traffic light system

 The restarting of foreign holidays and other overseas travel is based on rating countries either green, amber or red under the traffic light system.
 There are different restrictions in each of the three categories with different rules regarding quarantine for returning travellers for each list.
 Those who test positive will be required to self-isolate for 10 days at home.
 Vaccinated travellers are not exempt from taking any tests because of the risks of new variants but vaccinated travellers should not have to quarantine if returning from countries on the amber list.

 Business travel and holidays

 Both before and after the traffic light system, it appears that travel for work purposes is permitted provided that it is not reasonably possible to complete that work within the UK.
 This includes certain essential work, for example those working on critical national infrastructure including the national rail network, those who regularly work abroad and those working in national security or diplomatic purposes.
-As many examples of essential business travel were allowed before 17 May presumably this is allowed after that date too.
-The position with respect to for business trips to ‘red list’ countries is not entirely clear and should be avoided and minimised.
-Business travel to green countries is permissible as long as the testing and quarantine requirements are complied with.
+Many examples of essential business travel have been allowed at various stages of the pandemic.
+The position with respect to for business trips to ‘red list’ countries is not entirely clear but it should be avoided and minimised.
+Business travel to green and amber countries is permissible as long as the testing and quarantine requirements are complied with.

 Employers must remain well informed of the latest travel restrictions, regulations, security, and medical issues and communicate the latest position in order to protect their workforce fully.
 Employers must update their travel policies, risk assessments and plan carefully for each trip including consideration of COVID vaccination status.
 Plans need to be flexible and adaptable including mental health support for staff who are overseas or have returned to quarantine as a result of business travel.